FAQs

 Lost in such cases is the recognition of the time (minutes for machines to produce the mill-made textile, days for a woman to weave the handmade art), quality, and essence of the handmade art.

 The ambiguity of how the term artigianale is used in Sardinia puts the true handweavers, the tessitrici artigianali, and other artists who work by hand at a disadvantage.
-An experienced handweaver will weave a textile row by row, pibione by pibione, manually counting and weaving hundreds, thousands, even hundreds of thousands of threads over days, weeks, or months to craft a work of art.
-Their heart and essence go into making a unique textile, and the feeling is tangible in the finished piece.
+An master handweaver will weave a textile row by row, pibione by pibione, manually counting and weaving hundreds, thousands, even hundreds of thousands of threads over days, weeks, or months to craft a work of art.
+Her heart and essence go into making a unique textile, and the feeling is tangible in the finished piece.

 Mills produce high volumes of identical textiles in minutes.
 While the quality of Sardinian mill-made items is high, the textiles are not handmade.
 When you buy a handmade textile, you are buying art (and yes, you can use it!), which takes time, skill, dedication, effort, concentration, and the love of the artist to make.
-You’re paying the artist (and minimal costs for shipping, import, etc), not the factory.
+You’re paying the artist (and minimal costs for shipping, import, and related services), not the factory.

 Watch the film to see the handweavers in action!